 Overview

 Our Family and Hostage Support Service is the beating heart of what we do.
-We support families during and after the kidnap of a loved one, and hostages when they have returned home.
+We offer support during and after the kidnap or arbitrary detention of a loved one, and hostages when they return home.

-Dealing with and recovering from a kidnapping can be a frightening and lonely experience and unanticipated challenges can arise.
+Dealing with and recovering from a kidnapping or arbitrary detention can be a frightening and lonely experience and unanticipated challenges can arise.
 We seek to make your situation slightly more bearable and help you with day-to-day issues that arise.

 Supporting families